kumagai-group/pydefect/docs_rst/tutorial.rst

 for the XC functional.

 There are also many options for each sub-command.
-One can always refer its help by e.g.,
+One can always refer its help by *e. g.*,

 ::